 This binarism, not surprisingly, has also done its cultural work on film and television theory.
 For many early critics of cinema and television, particularly Hollywood film and television, Hollywood film and television were not art forms because they were not authored in the same way a book, a painting, or a piece of classical music were "authored".
 Instead for the mass culture critics of the right and the left cinema and television were not arts because they were the mass produced products of an industrial system that either eroded high values in the name of the lowest common denominator or supplied the opium needed to make the masses happy with the unequal world made by the economic powers that be in which they found themselves.

-The hearth of post-World War II auteurism--Vachel Lindsay, Jean Epstein, Louis Delluc, Dilys Powell, Georg Svensson, and Gerd Osten propagated a directorial auteurism before it--lay in France.
+The hearth of post-World War II auteurism--Vachel Lindsay, Jean Epstein, Louis Delluc, Dilys Powell, Georg Svensson, and Gerd Osten polemicised for a directorial auteurism before that in France--lay in France.
 The origins of French la politique des auteurs, French directorial authorship as a policy auteurism, as Sarris notes in the introductory chapter in The American Cinema, "Toward a Theory of Film History", lies in the wannabe filmmaker polemics of French critics like François Truffaut, Jean-Luc Godard, Eric Rohmer, and Jacques Rivette who, borrowing conceptions of authorship from literary and theatre studies, applied notions of authorship from other disciplines associated with the study of art to film (p.
 29).
 With its auteur policy in place French cinema auterists began to construct hierarchies of authorship arguing, for instance, that the personal films of Jean Renoir were better, were of greater aesthetic value, than the films of the critically revered papas, Marcel Carné, for instance, of the French film past.
 Eventually, the auteurist rebels at Cahiers du cinéma and Positif after watching if not always fully comprehending the English of the Hollywood movies they viewed, turned their gaze toward Hollywood and began to polemicise for taking the great Hollywood auteurs, particularly the mise-en-scene of the great Hollywood auteurs, wherein lay, they maintained, artistic intent, seriously.

 In the wake of the social and cultural efflorescence of the mid to late 1960s, the auteurism that had once been rebellious suddenly looked, thanks to, so its critics claimed, its romantic individualist assumptions, traditional and staid to many of the new academic professionals who found jobs teaching film within the recently established Film Studies and Cultural Studies departments, and the once tradition laden departments of English in the US.
 Now that Film Studies was a part of the ivy covered walls of the academy many traded in their ideologically incorrect auteurism for such new "radical" theoretical "paradigms" as structuralism, semiology, Gramscian Marxism, deconstructionism, postmodernism, and colonialism.
 This brief essay attempts to pull back from the caricatured and stereotyped portrayal of auteurism that has become so prominent in contemporary film studies and film theory since the late 1960s.
 It attempts to do this by returning to the texts of several early leading auteurists and several of auteurism's leading critics to see what they actually said, textually speaking, about auteurism particularly in the United States in the mid to late 1960s and early 1970s.
 This paper, in other words, attempts, in its exploration of the early history of auteur theory, to be more more historical than polemical.